 The Pima County Community College system, with six campuses and four learning and education centers, participates in the Master Property Program (MPP).
 The program helps institutions reduce their insurance premiums and improve their coverage.
-Created by the Midwestern Higher Education Compact (MHEC) and expanded to the WICHE region, the MPP includes 50 member institutions with total insured values of $83.1 billion; it has generated some $65.4 million in savings for the participating institutions while expanding their coverage.
+Created by the Midwestern Higher Education Compact (MHEC) and expanded to the WICHE region, the MPP includes 58 member institutions with total insured values of $86.4 billion.
 WICHE is also partnering with MHEC to offer MHECare, a new health program providing vetted, competitively priced medical benefits for students.
 Underwritten by UnitedHealthcare StudentResources, MHECare offers a variety of plans.
 In a third collaboration with MHEC, WICHE extends the benefits of MHECtech to colleges and universities in the West enabling them to purchase off competitively bid purchaing agreements to reduce costs on a range of hardware and software products and services.